Anisotropic universe with anisotropic sources: Null Geodesic evolution

 In terms of cosmic time $t'$ the above equations become

-where an overdot represents differentiation with respect to $t'$.
+where an overdot here represents differentiation with respect to $t'$.

 In order to solve the null geodesics, Eq.~[\ref{eq:geodesic2}], one needs to take care that the solutions simultaneously satisfy the constraint equation, Eq.~[\ref{eq:energy1}].
-We solve the geodesic equations numerically for two particular cases.\\ {\bf Case 1 :} In this case only $k_1$ is taken to be nonzero, and $k_2$ and $k_3$ are zero.
+We solve these geodesic equations numerically for the following two cases.\\ {\bf Case 1 :} In this case only $k_1$ is taken to be nonzero, and $k_2$ and $k_3$ are zero.
 Initial values are taken as $k_0(0) = 20$ and $ k_2(0) = k_3(0) = 0 $.
 The constraint equation, Eq.~[\ref{eq:energy1}], gives $ k_1 = \pm k_0 = \pm \epsilon$.
 Here we choose the positive value for $k_1$.
-The evolution of $k_0$ is shown in the left plot of Fig.~[\ref{fig:k0}] for an initial values of $k_0(0) = 20$, for the four anisotropic sources we considered.
+The evolution of $k_0$ is shown in the left plot of Fig.~[\ref{fig:k0}] for an initial values of $k_0(0) = 20$, for the four anisotropic sources we are considering.
 Here we find that, if the initial value of $k_1$ is positive then for the entire evolution it remains positive.
-It's also true for negative initial vaues of $k_1$.
-Other intial values are same as Fig.~[\ref{fig:hubble}], [\ref{fig:shear}] and [\ref{fig:rho}].
+It's also true for negative initial values of $k_1$, where it remains negative for the whole evolution.
+Other initial values are same as those of Fig.~[\ref{fig:hubble}], [\ref{fig:shear}] and [\ref{fig:rho}].
 We observe that $k_0$ decreases slowly for magnetic field and faster for walls.
 This can be understood from Fig.~[\ref{fig:hubble}] where $H'$ decreases slowly for walls and faster for a magnetic field.\\ {\bf Case 2:} In this case we take $k_1(0) = k_3(0) = 25.3$ and, $k_2 = k_3$ following the residual planar symmetry of our metric.
-Other intial values are same as Case~1 i.e., $k_0(0) = 20$.
-The plots for $k_1$ and $k_3$ are shown in Fig.~[\ref{fig:k1_k3}].
-In this case, we also observe that $k_0$ decreases slowly for magnetic field and faster for walls, where as $k_1$ decreases faster in case of strings and slowly in case of walls.
+Other initial values are same as Case~1.
+The evolution of $k_0$ is shown in the right plot of right plot of Fig.~[\ref{fig:k0}], and $k_1$ and $k_3$ are shown in Fig.~[\ref{fig:k1_k3}].
+Here also, we observe that $k_0$ decreases slowly for magnetic field and faster for walls. $k_1$ and $k_3$ also evolve in a similar manner, except for the interchange of evolution of cosmic strings and LVMF.